What is Pinched Nerve (Neck)?

 What causes Pinched nerve at Neck (Cervical Radiculopathy)?

 The most common cause of radiculopathy is a disc problem such as degenerated disc, slipped disc, narrowed disc.
-Other causes:

 - osteophytes (bone spur) impinging on the nerve root in a degenerated spine.

 - neck arthritis or cervical spondylosis (‘wear and tear’)